 The camp consisted of 27 buildings and a rectangular compound with barracks.
 This was surrounded by three rows of barbed wire fencing, 10-feet tall, with a guard tower at each corner.
 At the Visitor Centre, see a model of a POW camp.
 Very little evidence of the camp remains today.

-Ashburton Bay is shallow which helps warm up the cold Lake Superior water a bit for swimming along the 2-kilometre-long beach.
+Ashburton Bay is shallow, helping to warm up the cold Lake Superior water a bit for swimming along the 2-kilometre-long beach.
 For warmer water, enjoy the Little Pic River.
 Canoe or boat the river or Lake Superior.
 Fishing is permitted in season.

 There are hiking trails ranging from easy to difficult and between 2 and 9 kilometres round-trip.